Anomalous Dimensions from Soft Regge Constants: The Factorized Two-to-Two Forward Scattering Amplitude

 While \Eq{eq:general} is completely general, in this paper we will be interested in understanding its implications for the Regge trajectory to two loop order for the antisymmetric-octet ($8_A$) color representation, which is suitable for resummation at next-to-leading logarithmic (NLL) order.
 By carrying out a t-channel color decomposition we can project \eq{general} onto the $8_A$ channel.
 For this analysis we can restrict to exchanges with $i,j\leq 2$ Glaubers.
 In \sec{collinear} we demonstrate that the collinear projectile factors are universal for one and two Glaubers, so that

-For generic channels $\kappa,\kappa'$, we therefore have \footnote{In principle there is also a contribution $S^{(8_A)}_{(2,1)}+S^{(8_A)}_{(1,2)}$ to consider which starts at the same order in $\alpha_s$ as $S^{(8_A)}_{(2,2)}$.
+For generic scattering projectiles $\kappa,\kappa'$, we therefore have \footnote{In principle there is also a contribution $S^{(8_A)}_{(2,1)}+S^{(8_A)}_{(1,2)}$ to consider which starts at the same order in $\alpha_s$ as $S^{(8_A)}_{(2,2)}$.
 Both the real and imaginary part of these contributions vanish in the EFT~\cite{Sanjayfuture}.
 However, any non-zero real part does not actually matter for the analysis here, as it could simply be absorbed into a perturbative correction to $S^{(8_A)}_{(1,1)}$.}

 Here the collinear and soft functions are evaluated at the scales $\nu$ for which they do not contain large logarithms of $s/t$.
-The $\big(\frac{s}{-t}\big)^{\alpha(t)}$ prefactor comes from the renormalization group evolution, which is multiplicative for the $8_A$ channel at NLL, explaining why the $\otimes$ factors are no longer present.
-The anomalous dimension here is determined by the gluon regge trajectory $\alpha(t)$.
-Here, $S^{(8_A)}_{(1,1)}(\nu = \sqrt{-t})$ involves a single Glauber exchange and is purely real, while $S^{(8_A)}_{(2,2)}(\nu = \sqrt{-t}) $ involves two Glauber exchanges with a single Glauber potential loop and is purely imaginary.
+The $\big(\frac{s}{-t}\big)^{\alpha(t)}$ prefactor comes from the renormalization group evolution.
+The anomalous dimension here is determined by the gluon Regge trajectory $\alpha(t)$.
+For the particular case of the $8_A$ color channel with two-Glauber exchange, the $\otimes$ factors are no longer present to this order.
+This is a specific feature of the effective field theory for forward scattering, and highlights the difference between ``Glauber gluons" and ``Reggeons".
+To understand this, note that for Reggeons, there is no $8_A$ two-Reggeon state.
+This is because it is related by crossing symmetry to the single Reggeon exchange, and can be absorbed by shifting the argument of the logarithm (see e.g.~\cite{Caron-Huot:2017fxr} for a detailed discussion).
+It can therefore be viewed as dressing the single Reggeon exchange, which is a pure pole, with $i\pi$ terms.
+In the effective theory, there is a two-Glauber $8_A$ state.
+However, it leads to renormalization group evolution which is fixed by the same pure pole solution as for single Glauber exchange, which is necessary in order for it to be consistent with the Reggeon picture.
+This allows the convolution to be eliminated at this order for this specific color channel.
+Note that here, $S^{(8_A)}_{(1,1)}(\nu = \sqrt{-t})$ involves a single Glauber exchange and is purely real, while $S^{(8_A)}_{(2,2)}(\nu = \sqrt{-t}) $ involves two Glauber exchanges with a single Glauber potential loop and is purely imaginary.
 As compared with the standard Regge factorization formula \Eq{eq:simple_Regge}, we have factorized the impact factors into contributions from $J$ and $S$, each of which have operator definitions in the EFT.
 While this may seem to be minor, we will see that it leads to considerable insight into the iterative structure of these functions.

 Having presented a new factorized expression for the $2\to 2$ scattering amplitude in the EFT, it is now interesting to understand the structure of the radiative corrections to the factorized components.
 In \Sec{sec:soft} we compute the one loop soft corrections to the Glauber potential, which we will ultimately show are closely related with the Regge trajectory itself.
 The nature of the collinear functions is briefly discussed in \Sec{sec:collinear}.